-What is Adversary Simulation?
+What is Adversary Emulation?

-Recently, companies have had a more aggressive approach to testing security controls continuously through Breach and Attack Simulation platforms.
-With continuous security controls validation, companies can simulate different types of cyber-attacks, including insider threats and lateral movements by attackers.
-This new proactive approach of continual testing has given companies the feedback they need to be successful, benchmarked against the MITRE ATT&CK framework.
+Recently, companies have adopted a more aggressive approach through Breach and Attack Simulation (BAS) platforms.
+With continuous security controls validation, companies can simulate different types of cyber attacks, including insider threats and lateral movements.
+This proactive approach provides the feedback needed to stay ahead.

 Open Source Adversary Emulation Tools